-\ Recommended Texts:

-- (1) "An Introduction to Error Analysis", Second Edition, J. R. Taylor, University Science Books (1997). - (2) "Data Reduction and Error Analysis for the Physical Sciences" by P. R. Bevington. - \ Arriving late to class: Classes at Maryland begin right on the hour.
+- \ Recommended Texts: The standard introductory texts to data analysis in physics are: - (1) "An Introduction to Error Analysis", 2nd Edition, J. R. Taylor, University Science Books (1997). - (2) "Data Reduction and Error Analysis for the Physical Sciences" by P. R. Bevington, McGraw Hill (1969). - \ Arriving late to class: Classes at Maryland begin right on the hour.
 It is important that you arrive on time so that you can get instructions for the lab and have time to finish.
 If you arrive more than 10 minutes late, you may not be allowed into the lab and will have to make it up during another section. - \ Making Up Missed Labs: You should make every effort not to miss your regularly scheduled lab.
 If you miss your regular lab section, you should make that lab up by going to another section that week or by scheduling a makeup lab with the TA before your next lab.

-\ Grading: 40% Spreadsheet Lab Reports 25% First Practical Exam 10% Homework 25% Second Practical Exam
+\ Grading: 35% Spreadsheet Lab Reports

+10% Pre-Lab Assignments20% First Practical Exam10% Homework Assignments25% Second Practical Exam

 You must complete all experiments to pass the course.
 Missing one homework set will cost one-half of a letter grade in your final grade.
 Final grades will be computed based upon the above weightings.
 Standard grading will be followed (A is 90-100, B is 80-90, etc.) unless the class's distribution of scores is unusual, in which case a standard curve will be used.
+NOTE: Don't be fooled by the "Total Score" column listed in ELMS Canvas.
+It is incorrect because it does not have your Expert TA Homework scores and does not use the required weights listed above.